emamalias/nuxt-simple-cms/README.md

 # Nuxt Simple CMS

-A cloud function for making changes on your nuxt content using cloudflare workers and pages
+Making Changes using CI/CD on Nuxt3 content using cloudflare worker and pages

 ## Setup
 Install dependencies